SteeltoeOSS/Samples/Connectors/src/AspDotNet4/MsSql4/README.md

 ﻿# SQL Server Connector Sample App - SQLConnection

-ASP.NET 4.x sample app illustrating how to use [Steeltoe SQLServer Connector](https://github.com/SteeltoeOSS/Connectors) for connecting to a SQL Server service on CloudFoundry using Entity Framework.
+ASP.NET 4.x sample app illustrating how to use [Steeltoe Microsoft SQL Server Connector](https://github.com/SteeltoeOSS/Connectors) for connecting to a Microsoft SQL Server service on CloudFoundry using Entity Framework.

 This sample makes use of StructureMap for IOC services.